mongodb-developer/langchain-mongodb/README.md

 Setup and Installation
-Install the Node MongoDB SDK in your project:
+First, add the Node MongoDB SDK to your project using one of the package managers:

 ```
 npm install -S mongodb

 ```
+Initial Cluster Configuration
-Create a MongoDB Atlas cluster by signing up on the MongoDB Atlas website.
-Create and name a cluster, and select or create a collection within the cluster.
+Create a MongoDB Atlas cluster by signing up on the MongoDB Atlas website if you haven't already.

+Create and name a cluster when prompted and find it under the Database section.
+Select Collections and create either a blank collection or use provided sample data.

+Creating an Index
-Create an index on the collection field you want to search over.
-This index should specify the dimensions of the embeddings you are using, similarity type, and field names.
+After configuring your cluster, create an index on the collection field you want to search over.
+Use the JSON editor option and add an index to the desired collection:

 ```
 {
   "mappings": {
     "fields": {
+      // Default value, should match the name of the field within your collection that contains embeddings
       "embedding": [
         {
           "dimensions": 1024,